Pushing the limits of eccentricity in planet-disc interactions: Discussion

 It should be noted that general disc profiles set up a non-zero vortensity gradient and are therefore susceptible to corotation torques \citep[][]{GoldreichTremaine_1979}.
 Since the disc response about corotation is evanescent, the angular momentum deposited in the vicinity of these locations is unable to propagate away.
 Indeed, the exchange of angular momentum with the disc here can change the background profile by setting up horseshoe trajectories \citep[][]{Ward_1991}.
 This fundamentally nonlinear effect is not captured by linear theory \citep[][]{OgilvieLubow_2003,BrownOgilvie_2024a} and might lead to discrepancies.
 However, as investigated by \cite{PaardekooperPapaloizou_2009a}, the unsaturated horseshoe region takes some fraction of the libration timescale to form, before saturating on a longer libration timescale.
 Meanwhile the linear corotation torque transiently grows to its steady state over shorter dynamical timescales.
 For our small, simulated planet-to-star mass ratio $q_{\rm r} = 10^{-6}$, the order of magnitude horseshoe width is given by

 as suggested by \cite{PaardekooperPapaloizou_2009a}.
 This corresponds to a characteristic libration timescale

-Therefore, by sampling our simulation torques at times $T_{\rm p} < t \ll \tau_{\rm lib}$ we have aimed to probe the torques during a phase where they have had time to establish the linear response, but before saturation effects complicate proceedings.
+Therefore, up until now, by sampling our simulation torques at times $t$ satisfying $T_{\rm p} < t \ll \tau_{\rm lib}$ we have aimed to probe the torques during a phase where they have had time to establish the linear response, but before saturation effects complicate proceedings.
+However, we now run a selection of extended runs up towards 200 planetary orbits in order to start probing these late time, nonlinear effects.